code-423n4/docs/roles/certified-contributors/validators.md

 > Validators decentralize triage by reviewing submissions from wardens with accuracy rates below the qualifying threshold (eg 50%).
 >

-All open competitive audits at Code4rena that begin on or after May 1, 2024 will include Validators.
+All open competitive audits at Code4rena that begin on or after April 30, 2024 will include Validators.

 ## Validator tl;dr

 - Each competition has a **qualifying threshold** that allows wardens to bypass validators.
 This threshold is based on your submission accuracy rate and being established as a quality contributor and as non-sybil.
 (For those familiar with ‘backstage warden’ criteria, it is essentially that plus an acceptable accuracy rate.)
 - Qualified wardens’ submissions go directly to the usual findings repo.
 - All other wardens’ submissions are routed to a Validation repo.
-- 3-5 **Validators** (✨ new role) review submissions in the Validation repo immediately after the audit closes
+- 3-5 **Validators** review submissions in the Validation repo immediately after the audit closes
     - Satisfactory submissions are forwarded to the findings repo
     - Unsatisfactory submissions are closed
     - Validators may also enhance submissions (add PoC, increase quality of report, etc.) in exchange for a percentage of the finding’s payout.
 (See “Awarding” section below.)